Which of the following functional groups is present in all amino ... | Channels for Pearson+

 1

-Understand the structure of amino acids: Amino acids are organic compounds that serve as the building blocks of proteins.
-Each amino acid has a central carbon atom, known as the alpha carbon, which is bonded to four different groups.
+Begin by understanding what amino acids are: they are organic compounds that serve as the building blocks of proteins.

-Identify the functional groups attached to the alpha carbon: The four groups attached to the alpha carbon in amino acids are an amino group (NH₂), a carboxyl group (COOH), a hydrogen atom (H), and a variable side chain (R group) that determines the identity of the amino acid.

-Focus on the carboxyl group: The carboxyl group is a functional group characterized by a carbon atom double-bonded to an oxygen atom and single-bonded to a hydroxyl group (OH).
-It is represented as COOH.
+Recognize that amino acids have two key functional groups: an amino group and a carboxyl group.

 Watch next